Marvel's #ThePunisher — #Netflix Drops 1st Preview Trailer For Most Violent Superhero Series So Far

-Fans of the Marvel Cinematic Universe have already seen plenty of The Punisher, perhaps the most violent superhero — or more accurately, super-anti-hero, in comic book history.
-Veteran actor Jon Bernthal (pictured above) appeared as the merciless vigilante character in the second season of Marvel’s Daredevil on Netflix, as well as on the Marvel team-up superhero series, The Defenders.
+Fans of the Marvel Cinematic Universe have already seen plenty of the Punisher, perhaps the most violent superhero — or more accurately, super-anti-hero, in comic book history.
+Veteran actor Jon Bernthal (pictured above) appeared as the merciless vigilante character in the second season of Marvel’s Daredevil on Netflix.

-But starting sometime later this year — Netflix remains cagey about the exact release date — The Punisher gets his own solo series on the streaming titan.
+But starting sometime later this year — Netflix remains cagey about the exact release date — the Punisher gets his own solo series on the streaming titan.
 On Wednesday, which also happens to be Punisher star Bernthal’s 41st birthday, Netflix posted the first preview trailer for the upcoming series, titled Marvel’s The Punisher, online.

 In what will come as no surprise at all to longtime fans of the Marvel Comics character on which the series is based, the trailer shows The Punisher to be not only the most violent Netflix Marvel series so far, but quite possibly the most brutal and bloody superhero TV show ever produced.

-For those unfamiliar with the character, The Punisher is a vigilante killer who lacks the typical superhero’s moral prohibition against killing other human beings, even the most evil human beings.
+For those unfamiliar with the character, the Punisher is a vigilante killer who lacks the typical superhero’s moral prohibition against killing other human beings, even the most evil human beings.
 The Punisher, driven purely by an unadulterated lust for vengeance, slaughters his enemies at will, employing an arsenal of high-tech, high-powered firearms.

 Watch the first Netflix preview trailer for Marvel’s The Punisher, below.

-The Punisher was created in 1974 by Marvel Comics writer Gerry Conway and artists John Romita Sr. and Ross Andru.
-Frank Castle made his debut appearance in issue number 129 of The Amazing Spider-Man, dated in February of that year.
+The Punisher was created in 1974 by Marvel Comics writer Gerry Conway, and artists John Romita, Sr. and Ross Andru.
+Frank Castle made his debut appearance in issue No. 129 of The Amazing Spider-Man, dated in February of that year.

 The character’s premise and basic motivation was simple: Frank Castle, a Vietnam veteran (the United States had just pulled its troops out of Vietnam in February of 1973) returns home to his family in New York City only to see his wife and kids horrifyingly murdered by the Mafia after they accidentally witness a mob hit.